vinh123456789/EzHomeLab/docs/adguard-home.md

 ## Setup AdGuard Home

-Go to `192.168.1.4:3000` to begin setup the AdGuard Home, you can also change your port here, in my case, I changed it to `8080`.
+Go to `192.168.1.4:3000` to begin setup the AdGuard Home, you can also change your web port here, such as `8080`.
 Just remember to set the DNS server to `192.168.1.4` port `53`.
 If you changed your web port like me, after save the settings, you have to access AdGuard Home via `192.168.1.4:8080`.

 ### Allowed your router connect to the internet